 Other little extras you get with the Siberia 800 is a microphone mute button next to the main power button, and an adjustable volume ring on the top of the right ear cup.
 The latter doesn’t control your PC’s master volume, but it’s still quite handy to have for making those slightly finer adjustments in-game when there are no other volume controls to hand.
 Annoyingly, the slider just carries on turning regardless of how much volume’s actually available, but at least it makes a small beeping sound when you’ve hit max volume.

 Alternatively, you can always cast your eye over to the transmitter’s smart OLED display for a real-time gauge of where your volume levels currently sit.
 The transmitter also shows your headphone’s current battery level, and if you pop the second bundled battery inside its little charging nook, you’ll see how much charge that one’s got, too – another generous addition that goes a long way to justify its £210/$260 price.

 As much as I like the Siberia 800, though, I’d still expect a better microphone at this kind of price.
 Again, if you’re not the type of person who plays a lot of online games, then this won’t be much of a problem, as the quality of its overall audio is superb.
 As long as you’re down with the extra hassle of setting it up and adding each individual audio source one by one on the transmitter menu (yes, really), then I say go for it.
-For those after a great pair of headphones and a great microphone, however, the Siberia 800 probably isn’t the gaming headset for you.
+For those after a great pair of headphones and a great microphone, however, the Siberia 800 probably isn’t the best gaming headset for you.